-And finally, remember to pack the heaviest items closest to the back of the pack.
+- And finally, remember to pack the heaviest items closest to the back of the pack.
 Your body will thank you.

-Some of the daypacks you'll find at Whole Earth are made by Patagonia, Osprey, The North Face, Timbuk2, Arc’teryx, Thule, Deuter USA, and for kids, Parkland, Stephen Joseph and SoYoung.
-And a favorite for both kids and adults are daypacks from Fjallraven, a Swedish outdoor gear company dedicated to functionality, durability and dependability.
-And if you live near one of our brick and mortar stores, please stop by and find even more daypacks and backpacks.
+Some of the daypacks you'll find at Whole Earth are made by Patagonia, Osprey, The North Face, Arc’teryx, Thule, Cotopaxi and a favorite for both kids and adults, daypacks from Fjallraven.
+If you live near one of our brick and mortar stores, please stop by and checkout our daypacks and backpacks or visit us online!